Teeth Whitening in Manchester

 2. Zoom Advanced power Tooth Whitening

 Using the latest state of the art world renowned Zoom Advanced whitening lamp as seen in extreme makeover, your teeth can be whitened instantaneously within about an hour.
-Most patients choose to sleep or watch a DVD whilst having the Zoom whitening procedure.
-If you have a DVD or a piece of music that you would like to listen to during your teeth whitening session feel free to bring it along.
+Most patients choose to sleep whilst having the Zoom whitening procedure.
+If you have a piece of music that you would like to listen to during your teeth whitening session feel free to bring it along.
 In addition to the in-surgery Zoom whitening, professional home whitening kits are also offered to enable you to keep on top of your whitening in the comfort of your own home.

 3. Kissdental Ultimate Teeth whitening package

 Do you want your teeth as white as they could possibly be? then the ultimate teeth whitening package may be for you this takes advantage of both whitening systems to give you a dazzling white smile.
 It invloves 14 days of home whitening using the Enlighten Deep Bleaching system followed by a 1 hour Zoom Advanced Power laser whitening session .
 This system achieves by far the best whitening results we have seen at Kissdental.

 Zoom Whitening & Enlighten

 Combination of Zoom2 teeth whitening and Enlighten tray whitening, giving dazzling whitening results.Click here to see more Teeth Whitening before & after photos

 Frequently Asked Questions (Click on Questions to See Answers)